HusITa: Early developments

-In 1978, Gunther R. Geiss, aprofessor of social work at Adelphi University, New York, conducted a survey of US schools of social work.
+In 1978, Gunther R. Geiss, a professor of social work at Adelphi University, New York, conducted a survey of US schools of social work.
 The survey sought to identify faculty members who had used computers in their administrative, teaching or research activities, or who had consulted or participated in the design and development of computer-based information systems.
 There were over 80 positive responses indicating a wide range of activities and levels of involvement.
 The survey initiated the development of a system to track and communicate with individuals with expertise in computers and human services.

 Walter LaMendola, professor of social work at the University of Denver in Colorado, described an incident during a social work conference in 1979 suggesting early indications of the resistance of some social work professionals to computer use in the human services.
 This is a theme which has continued throughout the history of technology use in the human services and continues to the present day.
 Some aspects of this resistance can be considered as a well-founded concern about the ethical issues surrounding human service technology applications.
 However, other aspects of technology resistance seem to be a less rational form of Neo-Luddism.

 Computer Use in Social Services Network (CUSSN)

-Growing interest in the use of technology in the human services led a group of US human service technology specialists, meeting at a Council of Social Work Education conference in Louisville Kentucky in 1981, to form the Computer Use In Social Services Network (CUSSN).
+Growing interest in the use of technology in the human services led a group of US human service technology specialists, meeting at a Council of Social Work Education conference in Louisville, Kentucky, in 1981, to form the Computer Use In Social Services Network (CUSSN).
 By the end of 1981 the network had over 350 members.
 The CUSSN newsletter continued in print until 1992 when it was merged with the first academic journal on human service technology Computers in Human Services.

 In 1984 Gunther Geiss was sponsored by the Silberman Fund to organize the Wye Plantation Conference on Human Services Technology.
 Conference members developed pre-conference position papers via EYES: a centralized email system.

 In 1985, CUSSN developed CUSSNet CUSSNet, a PC and FidoNet based networking system that automatically exchanged emails between members each night during off-peak telephone hours.
 FidoNet was a PC distributed email, bulletin board, and file sharing system that preceded the Internet.
 CUSSNet quickly developed nodes in major cities in the US, the UK, and the Netherlands.

 The name husITa (Human Service Information Technology Applications) was coined in 1983 by Walter LaMendola and Brian Klepinger at the University of Denver.

 The Human Service Microcomputer Conference was held in Seattle.